-The areas where the provider should make improvement are:
+The areas where the provider should make improvement

-- Ensure staff who chaperone are aware of and comply with recommended chaperoning guidelines when observing treatments and examinations. - Review current processes for ensuring patients with a learning disability receive annual health checks. - Ensure that staff are informed and involved in the overall vision of the practice. - Complete appraisals for all staff including development plans. - Monitor quality and outcome framework (QOF) indicators to ensure patient reviews are up to date and completed. - Continue to review the registers for patients with long term conditions and mental health needs to ensure appropriate reviews are in place. - Consider how to proactively identify and support carers.
+- Ensure staff who chaperone are aware of and comply with recommended chaperoning guidelines when observing treatments and examinations. - Have information available for patients on support groups and services available in the local area. - Review current processes for ensuring patients with a learning disability receive annual health checks. - Ensure that staff are informed and involved in the overall vision of the practice. - · Complete appraisals for all staff including development plans. - Monitor quality and outcome framework (QOF) indicators to ensure patient reviews are up to date and completed. - Continue to review the registers for patients with long term conditions and mental health needs to ensure appropriate reviews are in place. - Consider how to proactively identify and support carers.